trufont/trufont/TESTING.md

 ## Intro

-This is a step-by-step tutorial to get TruFont running on a LiveCD.
-This allows you to test TruFont easily, and is simpler / easier than the instructions in README.md.
+This is a step-by-step tutorial to get TruFont running on an Ubuntu live CD.
+This enables you to test the GitHub/master branch of TruFont easily, and is simpler than the instructions in README.md.

 If all else fails, try these instructions.

 ## Ubuntu 16.10